-- 1. Filter maintenance Filters will be verified that they have been installed properly with documented installation dates.
+- 1. Filter maintenance -Filters will be verified that they have been installed properly with documented installation dates.
 Filter evaluations and changes will be conducted regularly in accordance with network practices. - 2.
 Coil cleanings-Coils will be evaluated for cleaning pursuant to ASHRAE checklist. - 3.
-3. Controls-Modifications to controls systems have been made to purge air when levels increase above ASHRE recommended set points. - 4.
+Controls-Modifications to controls systems have been made to purge air when levels increase above ASHRE recommended set points. - 4.
 Inventory Management-Inventory will be reviewed regularly by custodian and facility manager. - 5.
-Resources: - CDC-COVID-19 Resources - CDC- Reopening Guidance for Cleaning and Disinfecting Public Spaces, Workplaces, Businesses, Schools, and Homes. - ASHRAE Epidemic Task Force for Schools and Universities - OSHA- COVID-19 Resources - EPA- COVID-19 Resources - E. Contact tracing isolation/quarantine, in collaboration with the State, local, territorial, or Tribal health departments - o The school will allow staff, student and families to self-report symptoms and/or suspected exposure.
+Resources: - CDC-COVID-19 Resources - CDC- Reopening Guidance for Cleaning and Disinfecting Public Spaces, Workplaces, Businesses, Schools, and Homes. - ASHRAE Epidemic Task Force for Schools and Universities - OSHA- COVID-19 Resources - EPA- COVID-19 Resources - E. Contact tracing in combination with isolation and quarantine, in collaboration with the State, local, territorial, or Tribal health departments - 1.
+The school will allow staff, students and families to self-report symptoms and/or suspected exposure. - F. Diagnostic and screening testing - 1.
+The school nurse shall screen students and employees who show or indicate they are experiencing COVID symptoms. - a.
+Screening by the school nurse will be conducted safely and respectfully, and in accordance with applicable privacy laws and regulations. - b.
+Results will be documented when signs/symptoms of COVID-19 are observed. - c.
+The screening protocol will take into account students and employees with disabilities and accommodation that may be needed in the screening process for those students and employees. - d.
+Students and employees with symptoms related to COVID-19 will be safely and respectfully isolated from others. - e.
+CDC guidelines for quarantine timeframes will be followed. - G. Efforts to provide vaccinations to educators, other staff, and students, if eligible